tjaartvdwalt/vimrc/README.md

 git clone https://github.com/k-takata/minpac.git
 ```

-We have defined convenience commands `:PackUpdate` and `:PackClean` to keep packages in sync
+For convenience I wrapped the minpac functions in commands
+`:PackUpdate` -> Installs/Updates packages
+`:PackClean` -> Deletes packages that have been removed from the configuration
+`:PackStatus` -> Shows the current status of installed packages